jeesung-ahn/jeesung-ahn.github.io/index.md

   </div>
 <div class="column" markdown="1">
 <br>
 My goal was to create a data-driven algorithm that provides personalized food recommendations based on an individual’s dietary needs.
-I performed exploratory data analyses and unsupervised machine learning (PCA, K-means clustering using R) on a <a href="https://www.canada.ca/en/health-canada/services/food-nutrition/healthy-eating/nutrient-data/canadian-nutrient-file-2015-download-files.html">dataset</a> with 5690 (food) x 154 (nutrients) dimensions.
-As a result, I was able to cluster 5690 food items into 8 categories and simulate real-world examples where I give food recommendations to individuals who are in need of dietary restrictions.
+I performed exploratory data analyses and unsupervised machine learning (PCA, K-means clustering) on a <a href="https://www.canada.ca/en/health-canada/services/food-nutrition/healthy-eating/nutrient-data/canadian-nutrient-file-2015-download-files.html">dataset</a> with 5690 (food) x 154 (nutrients) dimensions.
+This approach allowed me to cluster the food items into 8 distinct categories and simulate real-world scenarios to provide tailored food recommendations for individuals with dietary restrictions.
  </div>
 </div>
 <br>